Clappedcappy/winfetch/README.md

-# winfetch
+# A simple neofetch clone for windows made in python

-A simple neofetch clone for windows made in python
+This code uses external libraries use the the requirements.txt file to resolve these dependencies using pip install -r requirements.txt